rafimuhammad01/hangry-interview/README.md

 To run this app you can follow this step:

-1. via docker
+1. up the databases needed for this application

     1. run database services with this command:
         ```
-        docker compose up
+        docker compose up -d
         ```
         or
         ```
-        docker-compose up
+        docker-compose up -d
         ```

-2. if you don't have docker installed on your local machine, you can download the postgresl and redis then set the credential on .env to match with your databases credential
+2. if you don't have docker installed on your local machine, you can download the `postgresql` and `redis` then set the credential on .env to match with your databases credential

 3. Download depedencies
     ```